 It is a total misconception to think that coffee is weaker than espresso.
 Espresso may be concentrated, but it is much smaller in size than an average cup of coffee.
 2 ounces of espresso (two shots) has 80mg of caffeine in comparison to a standard cup (12 ounces) of drip coffee which contains 120mg of caffeine.

 Taste-wise, an espresso will be a lot stronger than a cup of standard coffee because of the intensity of the coffee in the water compared to its much more diluted counterpart.

 The strength of a coffee all depends on the type of coffee beans you use and the way you brew it.
 If you keep your coffee beans consistent and the way you prepare your coffee the same every day, you are likely going to get the same strength.

 When you look at cappuccino vs latte then you usually have a stronger taste with the cappuccino.
-That is, once you drank all the layer of milk foam on top.
-The larger amount of milk in the latte makes it taste less strong.
+That is, once you drank all the layer of foam from the steamed milk on top.
+The larger amount of steamed milk in the latte makes it taste less strong.